kristiantoyanuar/f1-telemetry/README.md

 # F1 Telemetry

-This project show a simulation of dashboard with two roles : anonymous and user to visualize telemetry of speed, gear and brake condition of a F1 car.
+This project show a simulation of telemtry dashboard with two roles : anonymous and team user to visualize telemetry of speed, gear and brake condition of a F1 car.

 ## Running the application